innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 Naive computation of labels (`argmax`) gave me `99` invalid label pairs.
 This is **1.95%** of the total number of "golden" entities in the test set.
 Hmm, looks like it *may* matter.

-Now, lets try some heuristics for "fix" bad transitions.
+Now, lets try some heuristics for "fixing" bad transitions.

 Attempt 1 (close to what is used in [Jie Yang et.al.](https://arxiv.org/pdf/1806.04470.pdf)):
 ```python